 Named after the famous chalk cliffs, it is home to some of the county’s rarest birds including kingfishers, Canada geese and little egret.

-If you are staying at one of our recommended dog-friendly lodges with hot tubs, it’s ideal for a scenic stroll with your four-legged friend.
+If you are staying at one of our recommended dog-friendly lodges, it’s ideal for a scenic stroll with your four-legged friend.

 With unending photo opportunities, an interesting visitor centre and plenty of activities to keep the kids happy Seven Sisters is an enjoyable day out for all the family.